c-moeller/slides_oemof_heat_tutorial/example-slides.md

 \vspace{0.4cm}

-In your code, you can import moduls like:
+In your code, you can import modules like:

 ~~~python
 from oemof.thermal import concentrating_solar_power